-13. Employees shall be entitled to the following public holidays without loss of pay as regards employees on weekly hiring:-New Year's Day, Australia Day, Good Friday, Easter Monday.
-Queen's Birthday, Labour Day, Union Picnic Day, Anzac Day, Christmas Day and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively.
+- 13. Employees shall be entitled to the following public holidays without loss of pay as regards employees on weekly hiring:-New Year's Day, Australia Day, Good Friday, Easter Monday, Queen's Birthday, Labour Day, Union Picnic Day, Anzac Day, Christmas Day and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively. - 13a.
+In connexion with the visit to Australia of Her Majesty Queen Elizabeth II., where a public holiday or public half-holiday is proclaimed by Order in Council throughout any municipality or part thereof, or within any defined area, such public holiday or public half-holiday shall, so far as such municipality or part thereof, or such defined area is concerned, be deemed to be included in the list of holidays prescribed in clause 13 hereof. - Provided that an employee who fails to attend for work on the working day before and/or after such public holiday or public half-holiday without reasonable excuse shall not be entitled to be paid for such public holiday or public half-holiday.